-The Law Library is located within a short distance of the Indiana University Medical Center Libraries, the Indiana University-Purdue University at Indianapolis Undergraduate Library, the Indianapolis Public and Business Libraries, and the State of Indiana government building complex, which includes the Indiana Supreme Court Library and the Indiana State Library.
+The Law Library is located within a short distance of the Indiana University Medical Center Libraries, the Indiana University-Purdue University at Indianapolis Undergraduate Library, the Indianapolis Public and Business Libraries, the State of Indiana government building complex, which includes the Indiana Supreme Court Library and the Indiana State Library, and the Indianapolis-Marion County Law Library which supports the Unigov System.
+This last library possesses a WESTLAW computer terminal which is occasionally used for School of Law research needs.